-- 17. Where a referral is made to the Head of Academic Quality, they will determine whether: - a. to deal with the case as poor academic practice; or b. refer the case to an Academic Misconduct Panel.
-Where it is determined to deal with the case as poor academic practice, the student may appeal using the Appeals Policy and the Appeal Panel will have the power to impose any penalty that was open to the investigating officer (including a referral to an Academic Misconduct Panel). - 18.
-The Academic Misconduct Panel will consist of: - a. a senior academic from a different course to that of the student (Chair) - b. two further academics one of whom should ordinarily be from the same subject group as the student, but should not have taught the student. - 19.
-Students will be invited to the hearing with 5-working days' notice.
+- 22. Where a referral is made to the Casework Manager, they will determine whether: - a. to deal with the case as poor academic practice; or b. refer the case to an Academic Misconduct Panel.
+Where it is determined to deal with the case as poor academic practice, the student may appeal using the Appeals Policy and the Appeal Panel will have the power to impose any penalty that was open to the investigating officer (including a referral to an Academic Misconduct Panel). - 23.
+The Academic Misconduct Panel will consist of: - a. a Course Leader or Academic Head of Department from a different course to that of the student (Chair) - b. two further academics one of whom should not have taught the student. - 24.
+Students will be invited to the hearing with at least 5 working days' notice.
 They will be provided with the evidence submitted to the Panel and will have the opportunity to submit their own evidence.
-At the hearing, the student will be able to make representations to the panel and to question witnesses.
+At the hearing, the student will be able to make representations to the panel.
 The Panel will also be able to ask questions of witnesses and the student.
-Where a student does not attend the meeting, for good cause, a decision will be made in their absence on the available evidence.
+Where a student does not attend the meeting, for good cause, a decision will be made in their absence on the available evidence. - 25.
+The student may be accompanied by a friend/supporter of their choice; this may include an officer from the Students' Union.